ramapriyan912001/tp/docs/UserGuide.md

 **Q**: Why is GROUP_NAME case-sensitive?<br>
 **A**: Similar to the above question, a user might travel to the same destination more than once.
 This will allow the addition of each individual trips.
-To address, this use case, we are considering requiring a DATE_TIME parameter when creating a group.
+To address this use case, we are considering requiring a DATE_TIME parameter when creating a group.
 We did not do so for this release due to concerns that two separate groups of users might be on a trip at the same location in the same time frame.
 In this case, users might be unable to create two groups, even though the use case would merit such an action.